Outline of tort law

 The following outline is provided as an overview of and introduction to tort law in common law jurisdictions:

 Tort law - defines what a legal injury is and, therefore, whether a person may be held liable for an injury they have caused.
 Legal injuries are not limited to physical injuries.
 They may also include emotional, economic, or reputational injuries as well as violations of privacy, property, or constitutional rights.

 Types of torts

 Torts against the person

-Torts (trespass) against the person - category of torts that describes a civil wrong that causes physical harm to the complainant.
+Trespass against the person - category of torts that describes a civil wrong that causes physical harm to the complainant.